Paralogoss/evilwanderingtrader/README.md

 ## Evil Wandering Trader Project

-Les instructions pour l'installation sur Eclipse où IntelliG sont dans le fichier readme.txt
+Install instructions for Eclipse or IntelliG are in the file named readme.txt